p-e-w/argos/README.md

 * the dropdown menu button is placed in the panel at `POSITION`, and
 * the plugin is re-run and its output re-rendered every `INTERVAL`, and
-* if `INTERVAL` is followed by `+`, the plugin is additionally re-run each time the dropdown menu is opened.
+* if `INTERVAL` is followed by one or more of the following (order is not important):
+  - `+`, the plugin is additionally re-run each time the dropdown menu is opened.
+  - `P`, the plugin will pause (avoid refresh) as soon as the dropdown menu is opened.
+    As sub-menus will close upon refresh, you might want to use that if your interval time is small and you use sub-menus.

 `POSITION` may be omitted entirely (in which case the button is placed before all other buttons on the right-hand side of the panel) while `INTERVAL` can be left empty.
 For example, a script named `plugin.10s.sh` is updated every 10 seconds, the button belonging to `plugin.1c..sh` is positioned just right of the GNOME Shell clock, and `plugin.l.1m.sh` is displayed left of the "Activities" button and updated every minute.